 How to ask for an IEE.

 Like everything else, always do your requests in writing.
-I also have some letter templates at the end of this post.

 What happens after you ask for an IEE Independent Education Evaluation.